Honeyguide: Guiding

+There has been controversy around the question of whether honeyguides guide the honey badger; though videos about this exist, there have been accusations that they were staged.
+In research published by the Zoological Society of London in 2023, the authors concluded: "Many interviewees in the Hadzabe, Maasai and mixed culture communities in Tanzania reported having seen honey badgers and honeyguides interact, and think that they do cooperate.
+This complementary approach suggests that the most likely scenario is that the interaction does occur but is highly localized or extremely difficult to observe, or both."

+Sometimes, honeyguides lead humans to animals that are not bees, such as snakes.
+The reason for this behavior is not clear.

 Although most members of the family are not known to recruit "followers" in their quest for wax, they are also referred to as "honeyguides" by linguistic extrapolation.

 Breeding

 The breeding behavior of eight species in Indicator and Prodotiscus is known.
-They are all brood parasites that lay one egg in a nest of another species, laying eggs in series of about five during a period of 5-7 days.
+They are all brood parasites that lay one egg in a nest of another species, laying eggs in series of about five during a period of 5–7 days.
 Most favor hole-nesting species, often the related barbets and woodpeckers, but Prodotiscus parasitizes cup-nesters such as white-eyes and warblers.
 Honeyguide nestlings have been known to physically eject their hosts' chicks from the nests and they have needle-sharp hooks on their beaks with which they puncture the hosts' eggs or kill the nestlings.

 African honeyguide birds are known to lay their eggs in underground nests of other bee-eating bird species.
 The honeyguide chicks kill the hatchlings of the host using their needle-sharp beaks just after hatching, much as cuckoo hatchlings do.
 The honeyguide mother ensures her chick hatches first by internally incubating the egg for an extra day before laying it, so that it has a head start in development compared to the hosts' offspring.

-Species

-The Indicatoridae contains seventeen species in four genera: